 NOTE: Average full-time instructional staff salaries for 11/12-month contracts were equated to 9-month average salaries by multiplying the 11/12-month salary by .8182.
 Salaries based on less than 9-month contracts are not included.
 Medical school salaries are not included.
 N is the number of institutions in the comparison group.
-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Winter 2010-11, Human Resources component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Winter 2011-12, Human Resources component.

 Figure 14.
-Percent distribution of core revenues, by source: Fiscal year 2010 comparison group that report finance data using the same accounting standards as the comparison institution.
+Percent distribution of core revenues, by source: Fiscal year 2011

+NOTE: The comparison group median is based on those members of the comparison group that report finance data using the same accounting standards as the comparison institution.
 For a detailed definition of core revenues, see the Methodological Notes.
 N is the number of institutions in the comparison group.

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2011, Finance component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2012, Finance component.

 Figure 15.
-Core expenses per FTE enrollment, by function: Fiscal year 2010
+Core expenses per FTE enrollment, by function: Fiscal year 2011

-NOTE: The comparison group median is based on those members of the comparison group that report finance data using the same accounting standards as the comparison institution.
-Expenses per full-time equivalent (FTE) enrollment, particularly instruction, may be inflated because finance data includes all core expenses while FTE reflects credit activity only.
+NOTE: Expenses per full-time equivalent (FTE) enrollment, particularly instruction, may be inflated because finance data includes all core expenses while FTE reflects credit activity only.
 For details on calculating FTE enrollment and a detailed definition of core expenses, see the Methodological Notes.
 N is the number of institutions in the comparison group.

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Fall 2010, 12-month Enrollment component and Spring 2011, Finance component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Fall 2011, 12-month Enrollment component and Spring 2012, Finance component.